bmaher74/quant_at/README.md

 # Python Code for Algorithmic Trading

-This project is a collection of Python codes that aim to replicate the Matlab ones for Dr. Ernest Chan's book *Algorithmic Trading*.
+This project is a collection of Python codes that aim to replicate the Matlab ones for Dr. Ernest Chan's *Algorithmic Trading* book.

-The file names for scripts reflect Dr. Chan's Matlab script names, for example the code for `Ratio.m` is in `Ratio.py`.
+The file names for scripts reflect AT Matlab script names, for example the code for `Ratio.m` is in `Ratio.py`.

 All feedback, comments, pull requests are welcome.